 Not every place the party meets has to be a bar.
-One of my favourite things to do in Star-Fall Actual Play Podcast is to plop the player characters down in a place o eat or drink and tell hem to interact.
+One of my favorite things to do in Star-Fall Actual Play Podcast is to plop the player characters down in a place o eat or drink and tell hem to interact.
 They go nuts!!
 I can already see Reza complain that there is nothing alcoholic to drink.
 Gerry is going to order a big zapper and some Rats.
-Arkady will most likely order an order of pinky Poppers then get grosed out they are life food.
+Arkady will most likely order an order of Pinky Poppers then get grossed out they are life food.
 Gerry, of course, will want to eat that for her.

 One of the mistakes I made as a GM was assuming that the players would always need some kind of battle.
 Having a place where they can interact and know that its safe to do so opens up all kinds of role play opportunities.
 One of the things that I do to help this is to tell the players a few rules before they start.

 - Tell the thief too many cameras to get into trouble

 - No NPCs they know and it's rude to bother someone while eating